Top Solutions to iCloud Drive Upgrade Stuck

 #3 Log into Your iCloud Account Again

-Needless to say, the upgrade stuck of the iCloud drive has a lot to do with your iCloud account, and it is a good idea to just log out of your iCloud account then log back in to solve the problem.
+Needless to say, the iCloud drive upgrade stuck issue has a lot to do with your iCloud account, and it is a good idea to just log out of your iCloud account then log back in to solve the problem.
 When you relog into iCloud, the upgrading may be able to complete smoothly.
 To log out of your iCloud account, follow the steps below.

 Step 1: Go to "Settings" > "iCloud" on your Apple device.